Common tasks with KQL for Microsoft Sentinel

 | summarize count() by CounterName

-Because the output of summarize is a new table, any columns not explicitly specified in the summarize statement aren't passed down the pipeline.
+Because the output of summarize is a new table, the query doesn't pass any columns that aren't explicitly specified in the summarize statement down the pipeline.
 To illustrate this concept, consider this example:

 Perf